Updated: Apr 25, 2022

 Some of the popular stocks in America are Apple (AAPL), Facebook (FB), Microsoft (MSFT), Amazon (AMZN), Google (GOOGL), Netflix (NFLX), etc.

-To begin with a trading, you will require a "Trading" and "Demat" account.
-Aadhar, pan card, income proof documents are essential to open a Demat account in India.
+To begin with trading, you will require a "Trading" and "Demat" account.
+Aadhar, pan card, and income proof documents are essential to open a Demat account in India.
 This account will be linked to your bank account for online money transfer.